kartonfarkas/api_docs/source/suite/customers/administrator_delete.rst

      - Comments
    * - successor_administrator_id
      - int
-     - ID of the administrator who takes over the deleted administrator's rights -
+     - ID of the admin to take over the deleted admin's rights -

 .. list-table:: **Optional Parameters**